What hides behind Meteorite 411? Tue 12 May 2026

 And the curiously circular hole in this fragment from Arizona:

-219 lbs perforated Canyon Diablo fragment.
+Perforated Canyon Diablo fragment.
 Source: Meteorites; their structure, composition, and terrestrial relations

 Haidinger claimed to have included a photograph of Carleton-Tucson in The Carleton-Tucson and Ainsa-Tucson Meteorite Masses.
 But no obvious photograph of it survived into the digital version.

-If that doesn't tell you the Carleton-Tucson meteorite was a very, very interesting chunk of exotic nickel-iron alloy, then note the intense examination it underwent in multiple laboratories.
-For a summary of the results, try pages 460 to 467 in Farrington's 1915 work: Catalogue of the Meteorites of North America.
+If that doesn't tell you the Carleton-Tucson meteorite was a very, very interesting chunk of exotic nickel-iron alloy, perhaps the intense examination it underwent in multiple laboratories will.

 many of the component plates were separating and falling away.
 Several hundred grams, among which were some very beautiful plates, were obtained when cleaning off the main mass for preservation.

-The straight edges of these plates were separated by the usual thin, glistening plates of Taenite which in this meteorite appear unusually thin.
-These thin elastic sheets of Taenite had in some cases been loosened by oxidation in the disintegrated outer crust referred to above.
-And from the fragments which had been preserved I was able to pick out a number of good-sized samples which were used for a careful study of this interesting component of iron meteorites.
 The thin elastic sheets are of a brassy lustre, quite flexible, and possess sufficient elasticity so that they may be rolled into a cylinder and when released return to their original form.
 It is quite difficult to break them by bending unless the included angle is reduced to zero.
 They also possess great tensil strength.
 By measuring nineteen of them their thickness was determined to average .034 mm. ranging from .02 mm. to .08 mm.

-From Neue Meteoriten des Kaiserlich-königliche naturhistorischen Hofmuseums, [Verhandlungen der Kaiserlich-königliche Geologischen Reichsanstalt Kaiserlich-königliche Geologische Reichsanstalt], Aristedes Brezina, 1867, p288:
+From Neue Meteoriten des Kaiserlich-königliche naturhistorischen Hofmuseums, Verhandlungen der Kaiserlich-königliche Geologischen Reichsanstalt Kaiserlich-königliche Geologische Reichsanstalt, Aristedes Brezina, 1867, p288:

 it also had two curious iron cylinders as inclusions in the remaining iron.

-From Neue Meteoriten des Kaiserlich-königliche naturhistorischen Hofmuseums, [Verhandlungen der Kaiserlich-königliche Geologischen Reichsanstalt Kaiserlich-königliche Geologische Reichsanstalt], Aristedes Brezina, 1867, p288:
+From Neue Meteoriten des Kaiserlich-königliche naturhistorischen Hofmuseums, Verhandlungen der Kaiserlich-königliche Geologischen Reichsanstalt Kaiserlich-königliche Geologische Reichsanstalt, Aristedes Brezina, 1867, p288:

 the magnificent iron of Babbs Mill in the form of a flat-pressed cigar, a former inclusion in a huge iron block (analogous to the small iron cylinders in Coahuila iron)

-You will not easily find good photographs of the unnatural artefact retrieved in 1876 at Babb's Mill, Tennessee.
+Even then, you will not easily find good photographs of the Babb's Mill artefact.

-Babb's Mill meteorite.
+Artefact retrieved in 1876 at Babb's Mill, Tennessee.
 Source: Meteorites; their structure, composition, and terrestrial relations, p74

 and: